min2ha/ukwa-site/content/target/37227/index.en.md

   "subject": "EU Referendum"
 }

-# Cherwell, The: Results of Cherwell Poll whether to remain or leave, and discussion of university-based campaigns

 Cherwell survey shows 80 per cent of Oxford students want Britain to remain in the European Union.
 Aside from the national campaigns, a number of university-based campaigns have recently launched in Oxford, with strong opinions on both sides.